-Crete is my favorite Greek Island.
-It's packed with rural charm, famous archaeological sites, seaside towns with fabulous seafood, caves of historic significance and more.
+Crete is a popular Greek Island packed with rural charm, famous archaeological sites, seaside towns with fabulous seafood, caves of historic significance and so much more.

-Our little guided tour will take you on a walk through the deep and inspiring Samaria Gorge, a visit to the best of many archaeological sites in Greece, a walk in the countryside with a stop at the famous cave where Zeus was said to have been born, and you'll spend a bit of time in the cities.
+This guide will lead you to a hike through the deep and inspiring Samaria Gorge, a visit to the best of many archaeological sites in Greece, a walk in the countryside with a stop at the famous cave where Zeus was said to have been born, and you'll find out about the cities.

-The amazing thing is that all of this is available to do on inexpensive public transportation.
-There's really no need to rent a car and drive on Crete's narrow and winding roads, an enormous bus can do it better--and often cheaper.
+All of this is available to do on inexpensive public transportation.
+There's really no need to rent a car and drive on Crete's narrow and winding roads, a bus can do it better—and often cheaper.

 Crete is also served by three airports.
 Heraklion is served by Nikos Kazantzakis Airport, Chania is served by Chania Airport, also known as the "K. Daskalogiannis" airport, and the new and smaller Sitia Airport.

 Summers are full of tourists, and the paths are narrow.
 Opt for the off-season, but not too far off or you'll find fewer ferries and ways to get around.

 If you can, plan to spend a week or more in Crete.
 Crete is relaxed and laid-back, and there's a whole lot to see.
 It's also pretty far from anywhere else, and you don't want to take hours to get to a place and then stay only two days.

 Heraklion, Greece Average Temperatures